sts10/tidy/readme.markdown

             base**exponent (helpful for generating diceware lists).

             Optionally can also take and a rough "starting point", after a comma.
-For example, --widdle-to 7776,15000 would start by taking the first 15,000 words from the inputted list(s), then keep iterating from there.
+For example, --whittle-to 7776,15000 would start by taking the first 15,000 words from the inputted list(s), then keep iterating from there.

     -x, --shared-prefix-length <MAXIMUM_SHARED_PREFIX_LENGTH>